-There are a wide variety of extracurricular clubs available to students which provide opportunities to develop and extend instrumental and vocal skills.
-Students are encouraged to join the choir and student led Acapella group.
+There are a wide variety of extraclubs available curricular students which provide opportunities to develop and extend instrumental and vocal skills.
+Students are encouraged to join the choir and there are also opportunities for each year group to become part of 'The Regis Rock School'.
+The 'West Sussex Music Service' and 'Inclusive Music and Movement' provide a wide range of on lessons instruments, pupils are able to continue any tuition they started in junior school, or to start lessons at any time.

-There are also opportunities for each year group to become part of 'The Regis Rock School'.
-The West Sussex Music Service and Inclusive Music and Movement provide a wide range of lessons on instruments, so pupils are able to continue any tuition they started in junior school, or to start lessons at any time.
-We encourage pupils who are studying music in Years 10-13 to take up lessons to support them with their Level 2 BTEC Award Music course at Key Stage 4.
+We encourage pupils who are studying Music in Years 10-13 to take up lessons to support them with their Level 2 BTEC Award Music course at Key Stage 4.
 Various instrumental groups rehearse each week after school together, with additional sessions for BTEC students.

-Musicians take part in concerts, shows and main events throughout the year, including Awards Evening, The Big Sing, 'Musicality', charity performances and the Performing Arts Showcase.
-The music also department is heavily involved in the school's annual large-scale musical production and we provide a range of opportunities for pupils to watch participate and in public performances.
+Musicians take part in concerts, shows and main events throughout the year, including Awards Evening, 'The Big Sing', 'Musicality', and charity performances.
+The Music department is also heavily involved in the school's annual large-scale musical production and we provide a range of opportunities for pupils to watch and participate in public performances.